Big Pigeon in Southwest Iowa

 • enlisted May 1942 at Des Moines; body not recovered; next of kin father, Mr. Anton Weihs, Harlan, IA; memorialized Walls of the Missing, Manila American Cem., Luzon, Philippines.

-• Destroyer USS Aaron Ward (DD 483); KIA 7 Apr 1943 in Ironbottom Sound near Tulagi, Solomon Is.; Aaron Ward sunk by Japanese bombs while escorting LST-449; 27 died.
+• destroyer USS Aaron Ward (DD 483); KIA 7 Apr 1943 in Ironbottom Sound near Tulagi, Solomon Is.; Aaron Ward sunk by Japanese bombs while escorting tank landing ship LST-449; 27 died.

-• Note: LST-449 was also attacked but survived unscathed.
+• Notes: LST-449 was also attacked but survived unscathed.
 Among its passengers that day was young John F. Kennedy, reporting for duty in the South Pacific.

 † Welbourn, Eldred Orville, SN 37-484-888, US Army, Pott.
 Co.